riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/000_content_sample/en/10_markdown.md

 public class Test
 {
     public const string Constant = "This is a C# code snippet.
-It's syntax should be highlighted.";
+Its syntax should be highlighted.";
 }
 ```